Ringer Distinguished Professorship

 The Ringer Professorship was established, through the generosity of Jerry ’59 and Carole Ringer and their family, to support excellence in teaching and scholarship, and outstanding service to both college and community.
 The Ringer Professorship is awarded to a tenured member of the faculty.
 It recognizes past accomplishments and supports future endeavors; it acknowledges both performance and continuing promise.

 The basis for selection will be exemplary teaching, service and scholarship, with the understanding that we define scholarship in the broad sense appropriate to a liberal arts college and to include artistic/creative endeavors.
 More particularly, the Ringer Professor should provide leadership in the development of courses and teaching methods supporting active, independent learning by students.
 He or she should also be active in the shared life of Cornell College.

 The Ringer Professor will receive an annual award of $10,000.
-These funds are to be used at the discretion of the appointee during this three-year period, in consultation with the dean, in ways appropriate to the advancement of his or her work.
+These funds are to be used at the discretion of the appointee during this three-year period, in consultation with the Dean, in ways appropriate to the advancement of his or her work.
 The allocation may be used to support scholarly endeavors, course release, student research assistance, course design and improvement, summer projects, scholarly travel, or acquisition of books.
-Up to $5,000 may be used each year as salary supplement, in the case of course release.
-These funds are not intended to support the purchase of equipment, computers, hardware, software, printers, and other computing accessories.
-(These items can be requested through the College’s regular process for capital requests.)
+For those choosing a course release, $5,000 may be used each year to cover course replacement costs.

 The holder of the Professorship will be expected to file a brief annual report with the Dean summarizing his or her activities and expenditures.
 During the third year, the appointee shall present a Faculty Lecture on a topic of interest to the campus community.